uvarc/rc-learning/content/notes/fiji-scripting/index.md

 ## Regions-of-Interest (ROIs) {#rois-id}

-[ROIs][roi] define groups of pixels in an image.
+[ROIs](https://imagej.nih.gov/ij/developer/api/ij/ij/gui/Roi.html) define groups of pixels in an image.
 An ROI can be used to:

 * Measure pixel values
 * Change pixel values